eewenjie/eewenjie.github.io/_news/announcement_1.md

 inline: true
 ---

-A new paper accepted in RSER (IF=16.76) :sparkles: :smile:
+Our paper entitled **Levelised Cost of PV Integration for Distribution Networks** was accepted in Renewable and Sustainable Energy Reviews :sparkles: :smile: